Colors of the Caucasus

 - Arrival and departure transfers (only on scheduled arrival and departure dates)

-- All daily meals with group: breakfast, lunch, dinner, except arrival day meals and one free-time dinner, which are independent.
+- All daily meals with group: breakfast, lunch, dinner, except a few meals mentioned in the itinerary, which are independent.
 Lunch and dinner on the departure day are also independent

 - Complimentary bottles of water, daily